telerik/reporting-docs/report-items/table-crosstab-list/get-started.md

 # Getting Started with the Crosstab Report Item

 The Telerik Reporting Crosstab is a template variation of the Telerik Reporting Table report item, the difference between the two being that the Crosstab uses grouped data.
-As a result, the Crosstab is more frequently used in real-case scenarios and provides more options for manipulating its data than the Table does.
+As a result, the Crosstab is more frequently used in real-case scenarios and its Wizard provides more options for manipulating its data than the Table Wizard does.

 Therefore, this guide shows how to create and use the Telerik Reporting Crosstab report item in reports with the [Telerik Reporting Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}).
 Note that the Crosstab Wizard of the Standalone Report Designer is identical to the Table Wizard, except for the grouping and total aggregates options, and, if required, you can add a Table instead of a Crosstab to your report by following the same steps from this guide.

 * First, you will add a Crosstab item in an empty report created with the Standalone Designer.
 You will use the Crosstab Wizard for this purpose.
 * Following the instructions in the wizard, you will create an SqlDataSource to feed the Crosstab with data.
-* With the wizard, you will also create Groups with details and Totals.
-Additionally, you will create one Row and one Column Group without Totals.
+* With the wizard, you will also create one Row and one Column Group without Totals.
 * Finally, you will manually add some minor adjustments to the layout of the CrossTab.

 After the completion of this guide, you will also be able to configure a Crosstab in the Standalone Designer and achieve the following result: